Advancing Arts Education Through Systems Improvement and Research Translation

 Her work emphasizes disciplined strategy, measurable outcomes, and cross-sector collaboration.

-Research Translation & Field Impact
+Research Translation & Field-Level Impact

-Beyond traditional publication, Rebecca’s work extends into research-informed system design and public scholarship.
 As Director II for AP Art and Design at the College Board, she has:

 Partnered with research teams to design and interpret validity studies